AvailLang/Avail/samples/sample-project/README.md

  * `AvailContext` - This contains functionality used to create your Avail `Project`.
 The `Project` gives you access to an `AvailRuntime` and also allows you to build a module.
+ * `Foreign Functions.avail` - This contains example functionality for using POJOs, code written in Java in the module `avail-java-ffi` module, inside Avail code.
+It also contains examples for writing tests.
+At the time of writing, this is the most interesting module in this example.

 The `main` function provides an example as to how one can set up their own Avail project inside their own JVM project.